ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-terraform/_index.md

 minutes_to_complete: 60

+who_is_this_for: This is an introductory topic for software developers who are new to deploying Arm instances on Azure using Terraform.

 learning_objectives:
     - Automate Arm virtual machine creation using Terraform
     - Deploy Arm VMs on Azure and provide access via Jump Server